Amonkhet/Memory-Chambers/REPORT.md

 Since all of us were not very familar with Unity and GitHub and concerned about conflicts on GitHub commits, we all worked on the same laptop at the start.

-- Yue Wang: Visual arts, audio design, models, shaders
+- Yue Wang: Visual arts, audio design, models, main shaders
 - Yao Chen: Game evel design, player control, programming
-- Joly Lin: Anaimation, outline shaders, particle system, evaluation analysis
+- Joly Lin: Anaimation, outline shaders, UI, evaluation analysis

 ## References and External Resources